 I already mentioned how I got into the show during the Showcase preview, so let’s take a quick peak at the original.
 Lewis’ fellow “Channel Awesome” contributor MarzGurl already discussed the differences between MMPR and the original Sentai, Zyuranger, but I should do some work here.
 In the original series, the Zyurangers were actually ancient warrior brought out of hibernation in order to battle the evil sorceress Bandora and her forces.
 Interestingly, variations of that would show up in later shows.
 I think MarzGurl said the Japanese version was darker and more serious but really…

 …is that really that less silly?
+It’s from an episode where kids are shrunken with a space shuttle that gets sent flying around a city.
 Sure, nobody got turned into cardboard, but you can’t make that not-Frankenstein’s monster for example not silly, nor most of the monsters Rita/Bandora’s group came up with.
 Also, the Zyurangers never maintained a secret identity, not even to the citizenry.
 So why did Zordon insist the Power Rangers maintain one, even though the villains knew who they were?
 I’m assuming humility (see one particular episode of post-Saban series Power Rangers Ninja Storm), but although Rita only used the Rangers’ parents once, imagine a “normal” bad guy willing to use teenagers with that kind of high-tech gear.

 I should also note that Billy was not only my favorite Ranger but used my favorite martial arts weapon, the bo.
 (See also Donatello.)
 He also wore my favorite color, blue.
 If he had used the Pterodactyl Zord, I would have been major happy, although the Dragon Zord would become my favorite for a long time, being a Godzilla fan and all.
 (I should also note that while I was into Trini for the wrong reasons, my actual “Ranger crush” wouldn’t happen until a certain Australian member came during season 3.
 Australian accents drive me crazy.)